Benchmark

 • Vetting third-party AI vendors for security compliance

-Strong security controls protect both agencies and clients from breaches and compliance violations.
+Strong security controls protect both agencies and clients from breaches and compliance violations, especially in AI for compliance environments.

 Data Retention and Deletion Policies